How to transfer or migrate your WordPress website (also MODX, Drupal, Joomla)

 6. Under the “From different account” part of the page, click the Continue button.

-• Source URL: is simply the URL to the website you’ll be transferring.
+• Source URL: is the URL to the website you’ll be transferring.
 Visit the site in your browser, then copy/paste the URL from the address bar into this box.

 • FTP Server or IP: either try ftp.{domain} or use the server host name or IP as found in the source host’s control panel.